rahulkrishy/CPT_Github/Readme.md

 ```bash
 git commit
 ```
-(command captures a snapshot of the projects currently staged changes) <br>
+(command captures a snapshot of the project's currently staged changes) <br>
 Or commit with a message for a specific file:
 ```bash
 git commit -m "message/comment" *filename